ispc-lab/RSKDD-Net/README.md

 `demo/demo_reg/demo_reg.m` is a matlab code to visualize registration of the sample pairs.

+## Data preprocessing

+We utilize [PCL](https://pointclouds.org/) to pre-process the input point clouds.
+The point cloud should be first downsampled using [VoxelGrid](https://pcl.readthedocs.io/en/latest/voxel_grid.html) filter and then extract normal and curvature using [NormalEstimation](https://pointclouds.org/documentation/tutorials/normal_estimation.html).

 ## Training

 The network should be trained in two stages,

 - Firstly, train detector network using `sh train_detector.sh`, please change `DATA_DIR` to your own data.
 - Secondly, train descriptor network using `sh train_descriptor.sh`, please change `DATA_DIR` to your own data and `PRETRAIN_DETECTOR_MODEL` to the correct path (based on the first step).